 Quickly popping in with this super refreshing variation of iced coffee.
 Did we even need a recipe for this?
 I’m honestly not sure!
 I’ve taken to mixing my cold brew coffee concentrate with a 50/50 mix of coconut water and full fat coconut milk.
-The coconut water is slightly sweet and the milk is sooo creamy (and also a bit sweet!).
+The coconut water is slightly sweet and the milk is sooo creamy.
 Something about the combination of coconut and coffee has always really done it for me and this refreshing drink is such a great example.
-If I’m going all in on afternoon caffeination, this is my pick lately.
-I still need hot coffee first thing in the morning, even with the constant humidity we’ve been experiencing.
-Am I alone in this?
-It’s just one of those habits that I can’t let go of.
+If I’m going all in on an afternoon caffeine boost, this is my pick lately.

 Double Coconut Cold Brew Coffee